 Waving at the Forbidden city

 One of the first sights I wanted to see in Beijing was the Forbidden City.
 The icon of the Chinese capital, which is visited by thousands of people every day.
-In 2015 the mass of tourists led to the introduction of a visitors limit of 800,000 visitors a day.
+In 2015 the mass of tourists led to the introduction of a visitor limit of 80,000 visitors a day.
 Still, that’s a lot of people in one day, but then again in China, it is crowded everywhere you go.
 We didn’t visit the Forbidden City during our bike tour, but we got to see a glimpse of its grandeur.
 We passed the corner watchtowers, saw one orange roof after the other, and waved at the portrait of Mao Zedong at Tiananmen square.
 For me, this last one was when I realized: “I’m really in Beijing.”

 The modern side of Beijing

 Beijing is not just a city of history, but it’s also a city of modern architecture.
 Rem Koolhaas (a Dutch architect) built his famous CCTV tower here in 2008.
 Sadly I only saw the ‘big pants’ (nickname for the building) from a distance, but what I did see up close was the National Centre of the Performing Arts.
 As modern as it can be, and in kind of a weird shape.
 It looks like a soft-boiled egg.
 Is it beautiful or is it just ugly?
 I don’t know.
 But it definitely stands out, just as we did with the locals in the park.
 We took photos of the theater, they took photos of us.